 Communication is a two way street.
 You have to try and anticipate what a dog may do in a given situation.
 If they are tense, hackles raised and tail upright and moving quickly then trouble may be afoot so do a quick u-turn with an upbeat “let’s go!”
+Make sure you use a dog and puppy trainer who uses force free methods.

 The trouble with labels